bevanhunt/cyberchipped-python/README.md

 ![CyberChipped Logo](https://cyberchipped.com/375.png)

 ## Intro
-CyberChipped enables building powerful AI apps fast by providing four core abstractions.
+CyberChipped enables building powerful AI apps fast by providing three core abstractions.

-These abstractions are the Assistant and 3 helpers: Function, Model, and Classifier.
+These abstractions are the Assistant and 2 helpers: Function and Model.

 Building an OpenAI Assistant with multiple tools and helpers is doable in minimal lines of code.